LetsWrappIt/DocMkr/README.md

 Save as: generate-manual.cmd

 ### Step 6: Build the PDF
-Call the build script.
+Call the build 'generate-manual.cmd' script.
 It will call DocMkr to build your first PDF document.

-From here you can build further.
+From here you can build further as you like, follow your own preferences in naming, styling etc.